atuttle/Taffy/CONTRIBUTING.md

 # Guidelines for Contributing to Taffy

 Contributions of all shapes and sizes are welcome, encouraged, and greatly appreciated!
+Not sure where to start?
+[Learn how here!](http://makeapullrequest.com)

 For all contributions, you'll need a [free GitHub account](https://github.com/signup/free).